-CLINT ZWEIFEL (ZWY-ful) was sworn in as Missouri’s 45th State Treasurer on Jan.
+Clint Zweifel (ZWY-ful) was sworn in as Missouri’s 45th State Treasurer on Jan.
 12, 2009.
 At 35, Treasurer Zweifel became Missouri’s youngest State Treasurer in more than a century.
 He was re-elected Nov.
 6, 2012, winning by more than 130,000 votes.

-Safeguarding and returning $760 million in Unclaimed Property turned over by banks, businesses, insurance companies and government agencies is a focus of Treasurer Zweifel.
-He has returned $171 million to more than 568,000 accounts during a critical time in Missouri’s economy.
+Treasurer Zweifel directs the state’s Unclaimed Property program, safeguarding more than $810 million in Unclaimed Property turned over by banks, businesses, insurance companies and government agencies.
+He has returned $187 million to more than 630,000 accounts.
 He also set Unclaimed Property records during fiscal year 2013 by returning more than $39.5 million to 135,000 account owners.

 Prior to serving as State Treasurer, Zweifel represented the 78th District in the Missouri House of Representatives for six years.
-His district covered parts of northwest St. Louis County, including parts of Bridgeton, Florissant and Hazelwood.
+His district covered parts of northwest St. Louis County, including Bridgeton, Florissant and Hazelwood.

 Click here for Adobe PDF format of Missouri State Treasurer Clint Zweifel's Bio